ACDC: The Adverse Conditions Dataset with Correspondences for Robust Semantic Driving Scene Perception: Acknowledgment

 We present a new benchmark for UDA of semantic segmentation: Cityscapes$\to$ACDC.
-We select eight representative state-of-the-art UDA methods, train them with their default configurations for adaptation from Cityscapes to the entire ACDC and present the results in Table~\ref{table:uda:all}.
-All eight methods share the same DeepLabv2-based architecture~\cite{DeepLab:v2}.
-Whereas these methods have achieved significant performance gains in the popular synthetic-to-real adaptation setting, we observe that most of them do not improve upon the source-domain baseline in our normal-to-adverse setting.
-The best-performing UDA method is FDA, which is based on a pixel-level adaptation strategy with an explicit Fourier prior.
-Even FDA is outperformed by the model that is supervised with only 100 target-domain labels, indicating that there is a lot of room for improvement for UDA methods on this new challenging normal-to-adverse benchmark.
+We select fourteen representative state-of-the-art UDA methods, train them with their default configurations for adaptation from Cityscapes to the entire ACDC and present the results in Table~\ref{table:uda:seg_all:adverse}.
+Ten of these methods are trained with the earlier DeepLabv2-based architecture~\cite{DeepLab:v2}, while five of these methods are trained with the more modern SegFormer backbone~\cite{segformer}.
+While most of the DeepLabv2-based methods have previously achieved significant performance gains in the popular synthetic-to-real adaptation setting, we observe that most of them do not improve upon the source-domain baseline in our normal-to-adverse setting.
+The best-performing DeepLabv2-based methods are CISS and FDA, which are respectively based on non-adversarial, feature-level and pixel-level adaptation strategies with an explicit Fourier prior.
+Only CISS slightly outperforms the model that is supervised with only 100 target-domain labels.
+With regard to the more recent, SegFormer-based methods, most of them manage to deliver substantial performance improvements on the target, adverse-condition domain of ACDC compared to the already strong source model.
+In fact, MIC, CISS, and HRDA even prove capable of \emph{surpassing} the performance of the \emph{oracle} model, which has exactly the same architecture as the source model but also access to target-domain labels during training.
+This is an encouraging finding for the domain adaptation community, as it corroborates the benefit of introducing informed inductive biases to learned models via proper losses or architectural modules in order to improve their generalization to unlabeled data over merely feeding the models with more labeled data.

 The image-level correspondences of ACDC between adverse and normal conditions act as weak supervision.
-We experiment with MGCDA, a weakly supervised method that exploits such correspondences.
+We thus additionally experiment with MGCDA, a weakly supervised method that exploits such correspondences.
 MGCDA outperforms FDA but is still inferior to its fully supervised counterpart.

-In addition, we train state-of-the-art UDA methods to adapt from Cityscapes to individual conditions of ACDC in Table~\ref{table:uda:individual}.
-The increased uniformity of the target domains in this setting results in larger performance gains overall compared to Table~\ref{table:uda:all}.
+In addition, we train state-of-the-art UDA methods to adapt from Cityscapes to individual conditions of ACDC in Table~\ref{table:uda:seg_individual}.
+The increased uniformity of the target domains in this setting results in larger performance gains overall compared to Table~\ref{table:uda:seg_all:adverse}.
 However, night and snow prove particularly challenging for most methods and only FDA brings a performance gain on snow.